0x2142/frigate-notify/docs/config/file.md

     - Note: Per [Frigate docs](https://docs.frigate.video/integrations/api/#get-apieventsidsnapshotjpg), only applied when event is in progress
 - **max_snap_retry** (Optional - Default: `10`)
     - Max number of retry attempts when waiting for snapshot to become available
-    - Enabling additional Frigate features, like facial recognition, may delay availability of snapshot image
     - Retries are every 2 seconds
     - Default is 10, which means waiting up to 20 seconds for snapshot
     - Note: Does not apply if event received from Frigate contains `has_snapshot: false`